Papua New Guinea

 7. State-Owned Enterprises

-The SOEs operate and provide services in aviation, mobile and telecommunication, water and sewerage, motor vehicle insurance, development banking and finance, petroleum sector, data service, port services, electricity, and postal services.
-SOE’s total state assets stand at K9.3 billion with 7,000 employees.
-There are eight SOEs down from eleven in 2017 due to recent mergers.
-Each SOE has an independent board that is appointed by the cabinet which then reports to the government minister.
+The SOEs operate and provide services in aviation, mobile services and telecommunications, water and sewerage, motor vehicle insurance, development banking and finance, petroleum sector, data service, port services, electricity, and postal and logistics services.
+Each SOE has an independent board that is appointed by the cabinet which then reports to the Minister of State-Owned Enterprises.

 The government encourages companies to establish internal codes of conduct that, among other things, prohibit bribery of public officials.